M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https%3A%2F%2Fm66b.github.io%2FFairEmail%2F%23faq181)

-VirusTotal integration needs to be enabled in the miscellaneous settings and an API key needs to be entered.
+VirusTotal integration needs to be enabled in the integration settings and an API key needs to be entered.
 To get an API key, you'll need to sign up via the [VirusTotal website](https://www.virustotal.com/).

 When integration is enabled and an API key is available, a *scan* icon button will be shown for each attachment.